velvia/links/rust.md

 * [Flamer](https://github.com/llogiq/flamer) - an alternative to generating FlameGraphs if one is willing to instrument code.
 Warning: might require nightly Rust features.
 * [Rust Profiling with Instruments on OSX](http://carol-nichols.com/2015/12/09/rust-profiling-on-osx-cpu-time/) - but apparently cannot export CSV to FlameGraph :(
 * [cargo-profiler](https://github.com/kernelmachine/cargo-profiler) - only works in Linux :(

+* [coz](https://github.com/plasma-umass/coz) and its Cargo plugin, [coz-rs](https://github.com/alexcrichton/coz-rs)  -- "a new kind of profiler that unlocks optimization opportunities missed by traditional profilers.
+Coz employs a novel technique we call causal profiling that measures optimization potential"

 [cargo-asm](https://github.com/gnzlbg/cargo-asm) can dump out assembly or LLVM/IR output from a particular method.
 I have found this useful for really low level perf analysis.
 NOTE: if the method is generic, you need to give a "monomorphised" or filled out method.
 Also, methods declared inline won't show up.